Ay7ot/ResuMate/README.md

 5. Push to the branch: `git push origin feature/your-feature-name.`.
 6. Submit a pull request describing your changes.

-Please ensure that your code adheres to the project's coding conventions and includes appropriate documentation where necessary.
+Please ensure that your code adheres to the project's coding conventions and includes appropriate documentation where necessary

 ## License